awslabs/aws-dotnet-messaging/README.md

 [![nuget](https://img.shields.io/nuget/v/AWS.Messaging.svg) ![downloads](https://img.shields.io/nuget/dt/AWS.Messaging.svg)](https://www.nuget.org/packages/AWS.Messaging/)
 [![build status](https://img.shields.io/github/actions/workflow/status/awslabs/aws-dotnet-messaging/aws-ci.yml?branch=dev)](https://github.com/awslabs/aws-dotnet-messaging/actions/workflows/aws-ci.yml)

-**Notice:** *This library is in **developer preview**.
-It provides early access to upcoming features in the **AWS Message Processing Framework for .NET**.
-Any releases prior to 1.0.0 might include breaking changes.*

 The **AWS Message Processing Framework for .NET** is an AWS-native framework that simplifies the development of .NET message processing applications that use AWS services, such as Amazon Simple Queue Service (SQS), Amazon Simple Notification Service (SNS), and Amazon EventBridge.
 The framework reduces the amount of boiler-plate code developers need to write, allowing you to focus on your business logic when publishing and consuming messages.
 * For publishers, the framework serializes the message from a .NET object to a [CloudEvents](https://cloudevents.io/)-compatible message, and then wraps that in the service-specific AWS message.
 It then publishes the message to the configured SQS queue, SNS topic, or EventBridge event bus.
 * For consumers, the framework deserializes the message to its .NET object and routes it to the appropriate business logic.
 The framework also keeps track of the message visibility while it is being processed (to avoid processing a message more than once), and deletes the message from the queue when completed.
 The framework supports consuming messages in both long-running polling processes and in AWS Lambda functions.

-## Project Status

-The framework is currently in **developer preview**.
-The following features are supported:
-* Publishing to SQS, SNS, and EventBridge
-* Handling SQS messages in a long-running, polling process
-* Handling SQS messages in AWS Lambda functions
-* Handling messages from [FIFO (first-in-first-out) queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-fifo-queues.html), and respecting group ordering
-* OpenTelemetry Instrumentation
-* Customizing serialization
-* Performance and error hardening

-Features to be added:
-* AWS X-Ray Instrumentation

 # Getting started